paxcodes/dicery_backend/README.md

 - close a room
 - broadcast dice results to users subscribed in a room using Server-Sent Events

+A complete flow of the app and what the API receives and responds is under a section in [Personal Anecdotes](#securing-rooms).

 ## Running the API locally

 1. Install Docker